MindLog™ Growth Charts

 Don’t expect to perform consistently at the same level.
 Many factors affect performance—including state of mind, energy level, level of effort, engagement, health, hunger, level of wellbeing, hormone levels, and the content being explored.

 The figure below shows the growth chart of a very young child named Eve, whose speech was recorded every-other week for just under three years.
-From research on young children, we know that variable performance like Sarah’s is the rule in early childhood, although in her case, variability does seem to lessen a bit with age.
+From research on young children, we know that variable performance like Eve's is the rule in early childhood, although in her case, variability does seem to lessen a bit with age.

 Keep variability in mind when viewing your own growth chart.
 As an adult, your first few scores may seem to have no pattern at all.